anushka0202/React_Projects/population-insight/README.md

 ## 4. Family Tree

 - On selection of a row in the Population Table, one should be able to see the family tree.
-The family tree always starts with the top most root of that family and highlights the person selected.
+The family tree always starts with the topmost root of that family and highlights the person selected.